jerryasuquo/The-NewsFeed/README.md

 # The-NewsFeed
-Simple Website Design using Basic HTML and CSS
+Simple Web Page using Basic HTML and CSS